html5rocks/www.html5rocks.com/content/tutorials/webcomponents/shadowdom-201/en/index.md

 You should see "<span style="color:red">Shadow DOM Title</span>"" and "<span style="color:green">Host Title</span>" below it.
-Also note that "Host title" still retains the styles from its document; in this case, the page.
+Also note that "Host title" is still retaining the styles from its document.
+In this case, the page.

 <h3 id="toc-shadow-resetstyles">Resetting styles at insertion points</h3>

 When creating a ShadowRoot, you have the option of resetting the inherited styles.
-`<content>` and `<shadow>` insertion points ([see below](#toc-shadow-insertion)) also have this option.
-When creating these element, either set the `.resetStyleInheritance` in JS or use the boolean `reset-style-inheritance` attribute on the element itself.
+`<content>` and `<shadow>` insertion points also have this option.
+When using these elements, either set the `.resetStyleInheritance` in JS or use the boolean `reset-style-inheritance` attribute on the element itself.

-- For ShadowRoot or `<shadow>` insertion points: `reset-style-inheritance` means inheritable CSS properties are set to `initial` at the host, before the shadow root. **Also known as the upper boundary**.
+- For a ShadowRoot or `<shadow>` insertion points: `reset-style-inheritance` means inheritable CSS properties are set to `initial` at the host, before they hit your shadow content. **This location is known as the upper boundary**.

-- For `<content>` insertion points: `reset-style-inheritance` means inheritable CSS properties are set to `initial` before the host's children are distributed at the insertion point. **Also known as the lower boundary**.
+- For `<content>` insertion points: `reset-style-inheritance` means inheritable CSS properties are set to `initial` before the host's children are distributed at the insertion point. **This location is known as the lower boundary**.

 <blockquote class="commentary talkinghead">
-Remember: styles defined in the host document continue to apply to those nodes, even when they're distributed "inside" the Shadow DOM.
-Going into an insertion point doesn't change that.
+Remember: styles defined in the host document continue to apply to nodes they target, even when those nodes get distributed "inside" the Shadow DOM.
+Going into an insertion point doesn't change what's applied.
 </blockquote>

 <h2 id="toc-conclusion">Conclusion</h2>

-As authors of custom elements, we have a ton of options for controlling the look and feel of our content and Shadow DOM forms the basis for this brave new world.
+As authors of custom elements, we have a ton of options for controlling the look and feel of our content.
+Shadow DOM forms the basis for this brave new world.

-It gives us scoped style encapsulation and a means to let in as much (or as little) of the outside world as we choose.
+Shadow DOM gives us scoped style encapsulation and a means to let in as much (or as little) of the outside world as we choose.
 By defining custom pseudo elements or including CSS Variable placeholders, authors can provide third-parties convenient styling hooks to further customize their content.
-All in all, web authors are in full control.
+All in all, web authors are in full control of how their content is represented.

 <p class="small-notice">
 Thanks to <a href="/profiles/#dominiccooney">Dominic Cooney</a> and